 I love that in my field I can solve existing medical problems in the area of hand and shoulder injuries.

 As I mentioned, I am heading most of the areas of the company.
-This gives me an opportunity to understand the full cycle of how a medical device industry work.
-An invention is only successful when it reaches to the people for whom it is a need.
+This gives me an opportunity to understand the full cycle of how the medical device industry works.
+An invention is only successful when it reaches the people who need it.
 My job is, not only to make new products, but also to take those inventions to the field.
 I work with various manufacturing partners that produce our parts with superior quality.
 I also make sure that the products conform to the quality standard established by FDA.

 How does your work benefit the society?

 I design solutions in the area of Orthopaedic surgery and Trauma.
 These solutions include making better instruments for surgeons, novel techniques to reduce time and complications in long complex surgeries and new inventions to solve unmet clinical needs.
-By these solutions, I stress on making the medical procedures safer and more affordable to the patients.
+Through these solutions, I stress on making the medical procedures safer and more affordable to the patients.

 Your advice to students?

-Explore and explore more before you actually find what you actually want to do the rest of your life.
+Explore and explore more before you actually find what you actually want to do for the rest of your life.